Three different quantization variants all scored 15/15 on automated quality tests. One couldn't translate a sentence into Spanish.

 4. Quality Degradation

 Responses are shorter, less detailed, or less nuanced.
-The pruned quantized variant averaged 973 characters vs the baseline's 1,139 characters, a 15% reduction.
+The pruned variant averaged 973 characters vs the baseline's 1,139 characters, a 15% reduction.
 Each individual response passes the minimum length check, but the aggregate tells a story.

 Detection requires: Statistical comparison of response distributions across model variants.